nikhilRP/nikhilRP.github/_posts/2016-08-18-SVM-scaling-and-tuning.md

 title:  "Feature scaling and parameter tuning for SVM"
 date:   2016-08-18 00:00:00
 description: Feature scaling and parameter tuning for SVM
-categories:
+image: /assets/images/markdown.jpg
+headerImage: false
+tag:
+- markdown
-- blog
+- elements
-permalink: support-vector-machines
+blog: true
+star: true
+author: nikhilrp
 ---

 Lately I have been using support vector machines a lot at work.
+In this blog post I am going to explain few FAQs I get about them.

 ### Why do we have to scale the data for SVM?